 Comments were received regarding the potential for impacts to the shoreline of Chuckanut Bay from the project, both to habitat and from storm water.
 Comments were also received regarding upland ecological impacts.
 The project design avoids almost all impacts within the shoreline jurisdiction and retains the entire shoreline buffer, extending 200' from the OHWM, in two Open Space tracts.
 No impacts are proposed within wetlands or wetland buffers, and in total approximately 80% of the site will be retained in natural vegetation.
-The design has been altered to eliminate any improvements within the Shoreline Jurisdiction.
+The design has been altered to eliminate any improvements within the Shoreline Jurisdiction except the surface mounted storm conveyance pipe and dispersion tee.
 Water leaving the site will be clean, and will not disrupt ecological processes on the beach, create erosion or scour, impact recreational use of the beach, or result in a net ecological impact.
 Additional details on the potential for impacts to the shoreline environment, including habitat, are provided in the Wetland Delineation, Habitat Assessment report and Storm Water Site Plan report prepared for the project.
 See Exhibits B, C, D and F.

-Affordable housing.
+• Affordable housing.